 - Threat: Disease may have contributed to population declines

 - Action Needed: Assess potential for Tularemia as a factor contributing to population decline.
+A new threat, Rabbit Hemorrhagic Disease (RHDV2), is a virus that has estimated 90% mortality rate and no cure for jackrabbits.

 - Overharvesting of biological resources